jfbu/mathastext/README.md

       used is upright (sic).
 This improves the spacings for the positioning of subscripts.
-The feature is de-activated inside the math alphabets commands (apart from `\mathnormal`), so as to not prohibit the formation of ligatures,
+The feature is de-activated inside the math alphabets commands (apart from `\mathnormal`), so as to not prohibit the formation of ligatures.

-*  the documentation has been extended to explain in detail the issues which are relevant to the new feature of added italic corrections,
+*  the documentation has been extended to explain in detail the issues which are relevant to the new feature of added italic corrections.

 * version 1.2 had some bad bugs when confronted to active characters.
 This is corrected and additionally